Skip to content

 -S <asset_guid>

-⚠ Warning: To update the asset configuration, ensure you stop it first to avoid issues.
-After making the changes, restart the asset to apply the new configuration.
+⚠ Warning: To update the connector configuration, ensure you stop it first to avoid issues.
+After making the changes, restart the connector to apply the new configuration.

 Logs

 Logs are essential for monitoring and debugging your system.
-They provide insight into the operation of your assets and can help identify and resolve issues promptly.
+They provide insight into the operation of your connectors and can help identify and resolve issues promptly.

 With Coreflux HUB